-- 1. Program's Themes: Social Justice and Multicultural Theory & Practice, Democracy and Schooling, and Developmentally and Socioculturally Appropriate Teaching and Learning. - 2.
+- 1. Program's themes Democracy and Schooling, Multicultural and Anti-Bias Perspective and Developmentally Appropriate Teaching and Learning. - 2.
 Roles and Expectations:

-Teacher Candidate

-- Be on time and prepared.
-Arrive at least as early as your mentor and stay at least as late as your mentor.
-No personal use of social media, texting, or phone during school day unless an emergency arises. - Note the need to video tape at least one lesson by mid-term.
-Take photos for their portfolios any special permission needed for photos and video?
-Any extracurricular involvement they might like to do is fine, so long as they have time enough to plan lessons. - If the required submission of lesson plans the Friday before teaching is not early enough, what would the mentor prefer?
+Teacher Candidate ...
+Be here on time and prepared.
+Note need to video tape at least one lesson by mid-term.
+Take photos for their portfolios - any special permission needed for photos and video?
+Any extracurricular involvement they might like to do is fine, so long as they have time enough to plan lessons.
+How much in advance would the teacher like to have lesson plans to review?